 Ocom Adonias was born in 1989 in Kireka, on the outskirts of Kampala.
-Growing up in a city suburb that has meager resources and a heavy population; a typical feature of many fast growing African cities, coincidentally impacted his art career later on in life.
-Ocom went to Margaret Trowel School of Industrial and Fine Art, Makerere, (Uganda) and majored in Sculpture, Painting (watercolor) and Photography.
-After graduation in 2014, he spent one year and a half as a photographer with Megapix- a local events company.
+Growing up in a city suburb that has meagre resources and a heavy population; a typical feature of many fast-growing African cities, coincidentally impacted his art career later on in life.
+Ocom went to Margaret Trowel School of Industrial and Fine Art, Makerere, (Uganda) and majored in Sculpture, Painting (watercolour) and Photography.
+After graduation in 2014, he spent one year and a half as a photographer with a local events company.
 This experience is still visible in his art.

-Ocom Adonias has participated in FNB Johannesburg Art Fair 2018, Kampala Art Biennale 2018, A solo Exhibition 'Who’s your Saint?' at Afriart gallery and was a top 10 finalist in the Absa L’Atelier Art Competition 2018, Johannesburg.
+Ocom Adonias has participated in Cape town Art Fair 2019, FNB Johannesburg Art Fair 2018, Kampala Art Biennale 2018 - curated by Simon Njami, A solo Exhibition 'Who’s your Saint?' at Afriart gallery Kampala and was a top 10 finalist in the Absa L’Atelier Art Competition 2018, Johannesburg.